arrowtype/recursive/README.md

 Install the `Rec Mono` fonts (found in the “Recursive_Code” folder of release downloads).
 These have code ligatures & several stylistic sets pre-applied so they will work by default in most code environments & apps.
 These are also named & configured in a way that enables their use in code themes that utilize italic & bold styles.
 If you wish to configure specific features in `Rec Mono` fonts, see [Recursive Code Config](https://github.com/arrowtype/recursive-code-config).

-One drawback of the Code fonts is that they do not have hinting.
-On most modern screens, they still render very well.
-However, if you want hinting or simpler control over OpenType features, you may wish to instead use the standard Recursive Mono desktop fonts.

 #### 2: Standard Recursive Mono desktop fonts

 Install the desktop `Recursive Mono` fonts (found in the “Recursive_Desktop” folder of release downloads).
 Then, activate them & set OpenType features if your code editor allows this.
 Instructions for three editors follow.
 On Mac before macOS 11, these do not work in themes with Italic styles – see above for “Code” fonts that do.